 This Embassy comprises partners who are working on this future scenario through practical design assignments and by exploring new approaches.
 The key questions are: how can we scale, what does a new circular construction chain look like and which new design language is associated with using biobased building materials?

-In the Growing Pavilion we go one step further: we investigate new experimental biobased materials by applying them in the pavilion.
+Together with Company New Heroes, we go one step further in the Growing Pavilion: we investigate new experimental biobased materials by applying them in the pavilion.
 The skin of the pavilion is made of materials including mycelium building blocks which were specially cultivated for this project.

 The Embassy of Circular & Biobased Building offers inspiration and context with temporary architecture on the Ketelhuisplein (the square dedicated entirely to circular and biobased building during DDW), and also demonstrates the current social transition challenges and shows how designers, governments and innovative entrepreneurs can develop solutions.
 It also addresses the role of users, consumers and citizens.